 The Journal of Allied Health is the official publication of the Association of Schools Advancing Health Professions (ASAHP).
-The Journal is the only interdisciplinary allied health periodical, publishing scholarly works related to research and development, feature articles, research abstracts and book reviews.
-Readers of The Journal comprise allied health leaders, educators, faculty and students.
+It is the only interdisciplinary allied health periodical, publishing scholarly works related to research and development, feature articles, research abstracts, and book reviews.
+Readers of The Journal comprise allied health leaders, educators, faculty, and students.

 Journal of Allied Health Samples